-- Your Eye Care Professional may recommend a lubricating/rewetting solution for your use.
-These solutions can be used to wet (lubricate) your lenses while you are wearing them. - Do not use saliva or anything other than the recommended solutions for lubricating or rewetting your lenses.
+- Lubricating/Rewetting Solutions should not be used with these lenses.
+If the lens sticks (stops moving), a few drops of non-preserved sterile saline may be applied to assist with removal. - Do not use saliva or anything other than the recommended solutions for lubricating or rewetting your lenses.
 Do not put lenses in your mouth.